Sergendel/FitBeat/README.md

 ## 🚀 **Agent's Internal Workflow (Pipeline)**

-FitBeat explicitly operates according to the following structured pipeline:
+FitBeat operates according to the following structured pipeline:

 ### 1. **Memory Initialization (User-Controlled, Optional)**

-At the start of each session, the agent explicitly asks if the user wants to use previously stored conversation context (memory):
+At the start of each session, the agent asks if the user wants to use previously stored conversation context (memory):

 ```
 ⚠️ Do you want to clear previous memory and start a new unrelated task? (y/n):
 ```

-- If **"n"**, the agent explicitly combines previous summarized prompts with the current prompt, enhancing context.
+- If **"n"**, the agent combines previous summarized prompts with the current prompt, enhancing context.
-- If **"y"**, memory explicitly resets, starting fresh contextually.
+- If **"y"**, memory resets, starting fresh contextually.

 ### 2. **Action Plan Creation (LLM-based, Textual)**

-FitBeat explicitly analyzes the (combined or standalone) user prompt to generate a clear, human-readable textual action plan outlining necessary steps.
+FitBeat analyzes the (combined or standalone) user prompt to generate a clear, human-readable textual action plan outlining necessary steps.

 ### 3. **Action Plan Structuring (LLM-based, Structured JSON)**

-Translates the textual action plan explicitly into structured, machine-readable JSON actions, selected from the following available actions:
+Translates the textual action plan into structured, machine-readable JSON actions, selected from the following available actions:

 - **Analyze:** Convert user's prompt into numeric audio parameters.
 - **Filter:** Filter tracks from the dataset based on numeric audio parameters.